What is the most unsafe food for rabbits? What foods can kill rabbits?

 Foods that contain grains are any baked flour items including bread, muffins, pastries, tortillas, and so on.

-Stick to products like Oxbow Rabbit food instead of breads that have been produced for human consumption.
+Stick to foods like Oxbow instead of bread products that have been produced for human consumption.

 2. Iceberg Lettuce